build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 helm version
 ```

-> 💡 **NOTE**: If one of the above CLI tools is not installed yet, wait around 3 more minutes while the Cloud9 setup finishes.
+> 💡 **NOTE**: If the CloudFormation stack has not reached the "CREATE_COMPLETE" status, the CLI tools may not have been installed yet.
+Please wait until the stack completes before proceeding with any CLI commands..

 ## Step 2: Create an EKS Cluster with Karpenter Using EKS Blueprints for Terraform